NagatsukiSep/gd-css-decoder/README.md

 - reuses the same example parameters as `scripts/run_example.sh`,
 - runs **10 consecutive decodes**, and
 - prints the elapsed time per run as well as a summary.

+If you prefer to keep everything in a single process, pass the optional `measurement_runs` argument directly to `gd_css` (see the section above).
+The binary will time itself internally and report the same QBPS calculation without requiring the helper shell script.

 You can customise it, for example: